strimzi/strimzi.github.io/_posts/2024-03-20-strimzi-kraft-migration.md

 #### Migrating from ZooKeeper to KRaft-based brokers

 The initial migration step involves deploying a `KafkaNodePool` custom resource to provision the KRaft controllers.
-Then, you change the `strimzi.io/kraft` annotation from `disabled` to `migration` to initiate the process.
+Then, you change the `strimzi.io/kraft` annotation on the `Kafka` custom resource from `disabled` to `migration` to initiate the process.

 Here's a snippet of the `KafkaNodePool` custom resource needed to deploy and activate the KRaft controllers: